Full of flavor and seasonings, this easy bbq sauce recipe is a stand-out condiment that knows how to make a meal special.

-You can go in any grocery store and pick up one of a vast array of bottled barbecue sauces if you like.
+You can go to any grocery store and pick up one of a vast array of bottled barbecue sauces if you like.
 Some are better than others and they’re all pretty good, but few stand out from the crowd as really unique.

 I so wish I could give you a taste of this sauce but you’re gonna have to make it yourself.
 I shared this recipe in my first book, published by Harper Collins, Southern Plate: Classic Comfort Food That Makes Everyone Feel Like Family.
 The recipe in my book makes 3 cups but today I’m sharing my larger quantity recipe with ya, which makes about a gallon – just enough to last you through numerous summer barbecues.

-Do me a favor?
-Make this soon!
+Do me a favor and make this easy bbq sauce recipe soon!

 Stir those together until well blended.

 Combine all of the wet ingredients in your cooking pot.

 Place on stovetop and cook over medium-high heat, stirring constantly, until it comes to a low boil.

 Reduce heat to low and simmer for 45 minutes, stirring from time to time.

 Oh if only you could taste this now!

 Now at this point, you can allow it to cool slightly and then ladle it into Rubbermaid-type refrigerator containers or jars and store it in your fridge for up to two months.
 It will last you all summer!